plotly/plotly.py-docs/python/sunburst-charts.md

 fig.show()
 ```
+### Setting the width of wedges with count

 Here is the same example using [count](https://plot.ly/python/reference/#sunburst-count) attribute, that counts the number of `leaves` and/or `branches` when the `values` array is not provided.
+The default value of count is `leaves`.
 ```python
 import plotly.graph_objects as go